opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 3. If a dataset is heavy on keyword usage, BM25 works much better than neural retrievers.
 An example of such a dataset is one containing factory part numbers.
 4. If a dataset is heavy on natural language, neural retrievers work much better than BM25.
 An example is data from a community forum.
 5. For datasets that contain both natural language and keywords, a combination of BM25 and neural retrievers works better.
 An example of such a dataset is one containing data for a clothing website that describes products using both natural language (product description) and numbers (product length, size, or weight).
 6. The optimal combination method depends on the dataset.
-In general, we have found that harmonic mean performs best for pre-trained models, while arithmetic mean and geometric mean perform best for fine-tuned models.
+In general, we have found that harmonic mean performs best for pretrained models, while arithmetic mean and geometric mean perform best for fine-tuned models.
 7. Most small-sized transformer models, such as TAS-B, have a context length of 512 tokens (about 350 words), and they ignore all words after that limit.
 If a document is long and the first few hundred words are not representative of its content, it is useful to chunk the document into multiple sections.
 Note that the index size will increase accordingly because each section corresponds to its own vector.

 ## Appendix